bbeek/refactorlegacy/Labs/Day1/Readme.md

 Your `BillGenerator` class should look something like the one in folder `src\01 First Steps`

-# 2. Extracting Volume Credits
+# Part 2.
+Extracting Volume Credits
 Next we want to extract the `volumeCredits` calculation from the foreach loop.
 Unfortunately due to `volumeCredits` accumulator, we cannot rely on the automated **"Extract Method"** functionality.
 Instead we are going to perform the **Extract Method** refactoring manually.